 Storage view shows PersistentVolumeClaim resources which are used by applications for storing data.

-Config view shows all Kubernetes resources that are used for live configuration of applications running in clusters.
+Shows all Kubernetes resources that are used for live configuration of applications running in clusters.
 The view allows for editing and managing config objects and displays secrets hidden by default.

-Pod lists and detail pages link to logs viewer that is built into Dashboard.
+Pod lists and detail pages link to a logs viewer that is built into Dashboard.
 The viewer allows for drilling down logs from containers belonging to a single Pod.

 For more information, see the Kubernetes Dashboard project page.